 Types of Insurance and Why You Can’t Afford to Skip Them

-- Standard Homeowners or Renters Insurance: While it’s true that your existing policy may offer some protection, the coverage is often limited.
+- Standard Homeowners or Renters Insurance: Although your existing policy may offer some protection, the coverage is often limited.
 For instance, it might not cover water damage, earthquakes, or neglect.
 Check your policy to see what types of risks may be covered.

 - Stand-Alone Storage Unit Insurance: This is where the game changes.
 Stand-alone policies can provide extended coverage not found in your homeowners or business insurance.
 For example, Orange Door Storage Insurance policies cover damage from vermin and even water damage such as flooding.